 average10m(): average memory usage (MB) over the last ten minutes

-Registers a shutdown hook to call when the backend is shutting down.
+Registers a shutdown hook to call when the instance is shutting down.
 Upon notification of shutdown, your application has a short amount of time to save state and exit.
 The shutdown hook should interrupt any long-running code you have, for example by calling

 apiproxy_stub_map.apiproxy.CancelApiCalls()and/or raising an exception.